christian-posta/christian-posta.github.io/_posts/2019-02-18-guidance-for-building-a-control-plane-for-envoy-build-for-pluggability.markdown

 ---
 layout: post
-title: Guidance for Building a Control Plane for Envoy Part 4 - Build for Pluggability
+title: Guidance for Building a Control Plane for Envoy Part 4 - Build for Extensibility
 modified:
 categories:
 comments: true